EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 As discussed in {{sec-group-key-management}}, it is recommended that the Security Context is renewed before the joining endpoint receives the group keying material and becomes a new active member of the group.
 This is achieved by securely distributing a new Master Secret and a new Group Identifier to the endpoints currently present in the same group.

 Once renewed the Security Context in the group, the Group Manager replies to the joining endpoint with a CoAP response carrying the following information.
-The join response can reflect the format of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
+This join response can reflect the format of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Security Common Context: the OSCORE Security Common Context associated to the joined group (see {{sec-context}}).
 This information can be mapped to the "key" parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Endpoint ID: the Endpoint ID associated to the joining endpoint.
 This information is not included in case "Role" in the join request is equal to "pure listener".
 This information can be mapped to the "clientID" parameter within the "key" parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Member public keys: the public keys of the endpoints currently present in the group.
 This includes: the public keys of the non-pure listeners currently in the group, if the joining endpoint is configured (also) as multicaster; and the public keys of the multicasters currently in the group, if the joining endpoint is configured (also) as listener or pure listener.
-This information is omitted in case the Group Manager is not configured to store the public keys of group members or if the "Retrieval flag" was set to false in the join request. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning public keys upon joining the group and on retrieving public keys of group members.
+This information is omitted in case the Group Manager is not configured to store the public keys of group members or if the "Retrieval flag" was not present in the join request. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning public keys upon joining the group and on retrieving public keys of group members.
 This information can be mapped to the "pub_keys" parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Group policies: a list of key words indicating the particular policies enforced in the group.
 This includes, for instance, the list of supported signature algorithms and the method to achieve synchronization of sequence numbers among group members (see {{synch-ex}}).
-This information can be mapped to the "clientID" parameter within the "group_policies" parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
+This information can be mapped to the "group_policies" parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Management keying material: the set of administrative keying material used to participate in the group rekeying process run by the Group Manager (see {{sec-group-key-management}}).
 The specific elements of this management keying material depend on the group rekeying protocol used in the group.
 For instance, this can simply consist in a group key encryption key and a pairwise symmetric key shared between the joining endpoint and the Group Manager, in case GKMP {{RFC2093}}{{RFC2094}} is used.
 Instead, if key-tree based rekeying protocols like LKH {{RFC2627}} are used, it can consist in the set of symmetric keys associated to the key-tree leaf representing the group member up to the key-tree root representing the group key encryption key.
 This information can be mapped to the "mgt_key_material" parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 ## Provisioning and Retrieval of Public Keys ## {#ssec-provisioning-of-public-keys}

-As mentioned in {{sec-group-manager}}, it is recommended that the Group Manager acts as trusted key repository, so storeing public keys of group members and providing them to other members of the same group upon request.
+As mentioned in {{sec-group-manager}}, it is recommended that the Group Manager acts as trusted key repository, so storing public keys of group members and providing them to other members of the same group upon request.
 In such a case, a joining endpoint provides its own public key to the Group Manager, as "Identity credentials" of the join request, when joining the group (see {{join-process}}).

-After that, the Group Manager should verify that the joining endpoint actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of the scope of this specification.
+After that, the Group Manager should verify that the joining endpoint actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of scope.
 In case of failure, the Group Manager performs up to a pre-defined maximum number of retries, after which it aborts the join process.

 In case of successful challenge-response, the Group Manager stores the received public key as associated to the joining endpoint and its Endpoint ID.
 From then on, that public key will be available for secure and trusted delivery to other endpoints in the group.
 Finally, the Group Manager sends the join response to the joining endpoint, as described in {{join-process}}.

 The joining endpoint does not have to provide its own public key if that already occurred upon previously joining the same or a different group under the same Group Manager.
-However, separately for each group under its control, the Group Manager maintains an updated list of active Endpoint IDs associated to a same endpoint's public key.
+However, separately for each group under its control, the Group Manager maintains an updated list of active Endpoint IDs associated to the respective endpoint's public key.

 Instead, in case the Group Manager does not act as trusted key repository, the following exchange with the Group Manager can occur during the join process.